Decidability of the Elementary Theory of a Torsion-Free Hyperbolic Group: Quantifier elimination algorithm

-The Kurosh rank of the tight enveloping fundamental sequence $(TEnv (S_1))$ is less than or equal to the Kurosh rank of ${\mathcal S}_1$ modulo free factors of $\langle X_2,\ldots ,X_n\rangle$. (because we consider only fundamental sequences compatible with the free factorization of the subgroup $\langle X_2,\ldots ,X_n\rangle$ and compatible with the splitting of quadratic equations as discussed in Subsections \ref{spl}, \ref{rk3}).
-If the Kurosh ranks are the same, we can always reorganize the levels of the enveloping system ${\mathcal L}_1$ into another $Env(S_1)$ so that they have the same fundamental solutions and $size (TEnv(S_1))\leq size(S_1)$.
-If all the parameters (Kurosh rank, size, $ab$) are the same, then $TEnv(S_1)$ has one level the same as $S_1$.
-(Notice, that the Kurosh rank of the tight enveloping NTQ fundamental sequence $(TEnv (S_1))$ is the same as the maximal Kurosh rank of the corresponding subgroup in the terminal group in the enveloping fundamental sequence modulo free factors of $\langle X_2,\ldots ,X_n\rangle$.)
+The Kurosh rank of the tight enveloping fundamental sequence $(TEnv (S_1; L_1))$ extracted from $L_1$ is less than or equal to the Kurosh rank of ${\mathcal S}_1$ modulo free factors of $\langle X_2,\ldots ,X_n\rangle$ (because we consider only fundamental sequences compatible with the free factorization of the subgroup $\langle X_2,\ldots ,X_n\rangle$ and compatible with the splitting of quadratic equations as discussed in Subsections \ref{spl}, \ref{rk3}).
+If the Kurosh ranks are the same, we reorganize the levels of the enveloping system ${ L}_1$ moving down stable QH subgroups (see \cite{KMel}, Section 7.3) into another system $L_2$ so that they have the same fundamental solutions.
+Then $size (TEnv(S_1; L_2))\leq size(S_1)$ for the tight enveloping fundamental sequence for $S_1=1$ constructed from the system $L_2$.
+If all the parameters (Kurosh rank, size, $ab$) are the same, then $TEnv(S_1; L_2)$ has one level, and the abelian decomposition has the same graph and QH and abelian vertex groups as $S_1$.
+Notice, that the Kurosh rank of the tight enveloping NTQ fundamental sequence $(TEnv (S_1; L_2))$ is the same as the maximal Kurosh rank of the corresponding subgroup in the terminal group in the enveloping fundamental sequence modulo free non-cyclic factors of $\langle X_2,\ldots ,X_n\rangle$.
+(Notice also that we do not induce the fundamental sequence by the terminal free factor of $S_1=1$ (generated by free variables of quadratic equations in $S_1=1$), we just take its image in $\Gamma _{R(L_2)}.$)